briatte/dsr/README.md

 ## 5. Description

+Summary statistics and distributions.
 Also covering sampling, and possibly bootstrap resampling if time permits (which of course won't happen).

 <!-- `>` __[Slides][s5]__   -->
 <!-- `>` __[Readings][r5]__   -->